 Practicum students attend on-campus meetings with the University Supervisor approximately every two weeks.
 The University Supervisor makes at least one site visit to the practicum student's school-based placement during the practicum.
 At each visit, the two supervisors and the candidate discuss the candidate's progress in developing the skills corresponding to the KSDE Performance Indicators.
-These indicators correspond to the items on the School Psychology Field Experiences Evaluation.
-The Field Supervisor observes the candidate throughout the practicum to determine ratings on the School Psychology Practicum Field Experiences Evaluation.
+These indicators correspond to the items on the School Psychology Fieldwork Evaluation.
+The Field Supervisor observes the candidate throughout the practicum to determine ratings on the School Psychology Practicum Fieldwork Evaluation.
 The Field Supervisor completes the evaluation and discusses the evaluation with the candidate and the University Supervisor, typically during the final site visit.
 Candidates should receive ratings at the "beginning competency" level or higher on 80% of the indicators for each standard.
-The University Supervisor assigns the grade for CESP 946 based on the completed School Psychology Practicum Field Experiences Evaluation, the candidate's contributions to the campus meetings for practicum candidates, completion and proficiencies observed during the 150-hour clinic-based practicum experience, and the University Supervisor's observations during the site visits.
+The University Supervisor assigns the grade for ISLE 946 based on the completed School Psychology Practicum Fieldwork Evaluation, the candidate's contributions to the campus meetings for practicum candidates, completion and proficiencies observed during the 240 field-based practicum experience, and the University Supervisor's observations during the site visits.